mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - MONIT.md

 #### Create a custom `monit` MySQL status monitoring rule.

-First, check to see if the `apache2.pid` file exists:
+First, check to see if the `mysqld.pid` file exists:

     ls -la /var/run/mysqld/mysqld.pid